THQ Nordic Mobile: History

 On 9 July 2018, THQ Nordic announced that it had acquired HandyGames and all of its intellectual property.
 THQ Nordic said that the studio management and all employees remain with the company.

 Townsmen Expeditions (working title), which will mark the most recent entry in the Townsmen IP, received €150,000 development funding from Creative Europe.
 As of 2020, HandyGames employs 60 people.

 In May 2021, Embracer Group announced the acquisition of Massive Miniteam by HandyGames, which will be fully integrated within the HandyGames organization, under the operative group THQ Nordic.

+In August 2026, THQ Nordic announced the rebrand of HandyGames into THQ Nordic Mobile.
+Under this new name the company will focus on bringing console games into mobile devices.
+At the same time, THQ Nordic Mobile’s internal development team in Giebelstadt, Germany will continue its operations under the new name HandyGames Studios, focusing on original game development and supporting THQ Nordic Mobile ports.